shinhyeokkang/4-1_IS_SimplePublicKeySystem/Simple_Public_Key_System/readme.md

 ##	How to run this program

- 1. Download 15146301ShinhyeokKang.zip
+ 1. Download the repository
- 2. Import this file with “Existing Projects into Workspace”
+ 2. Import the project
- 3. Select archive file and browse the filepath
- 4. Press “Finish” button
- 5. Now you can find 15146301ShinhyeokKang java folder on the left
- 6. Please run “GUI.java”
+ 3. Please run “GUI.java”

 ##	How to use this program